mickyco94/mickyco94.github.io/content/posts/pipe-part-1.md

 Alright, let's scope this thing.
 The likelihood of a weekend coding project being completed is inversely proportional to it's level of aspiration.

 We're going to write a fairly basic language, with limited control flow.
-Here's an example of what for now I am calling `pipe` implementing the first example of the landing page of the Bento docs:
+Here's an example of, what for now I am calling `pipe`, implementing the first example from the landing page of the Bento docs:

 ```haskell
 import GCP